 The Three Little Pigs have had enough and are now ninjas ready for the big bad wolf!
 Little boys and girls who love a good bout of action will love this very cute rhyming book, The Three Ninja Pigs!

-This book is not yet ut but I follow the author Eva Chen on Instagram and I absolutely adore her and her two little kiddos so I am certain this book will be a big hit!
-I’ve preordered it and can’t wait to see munchkin read this one to her small friends.
+I follow the author Eva Chen on Instagram and I absolutely adore her and her little kiddos so I am certain this book will be a big hit!
+I’ve preordered it and can’t wait to see Munchkin read this one to her small friends.
 Eva Chen is the fashion director at Instagram and she was once EIC of Lucky Magazine and others.
 I really dig her quirky sense of fashion and her funny IG stories with her kids so I have high expectations for this book Juno Valentine all about magical shoes.
 Every girl needs a pair of those!

 Funny Books for Kids 4-Year-Old +